Shrecknt/snowstorm/README.md

 > **Important**
 > - The scanner is currently very early in development and is missing many features
 > - The scanner's adaptive scanning capabilities rely on already having some data to expand upon.
 If you do not already have a small number of servers in your database, the scanner will likely crash.
+> - The scanner currently drops all data instead of pushing it to the database while I'm working on refactoring the database.

 ## Prerequisites